ember-learn/guides-source/guides/release/components/component-basics.md

 Components are an essential building block in Ember applications.
-They allow developers to package presentation and behaviour into a single unit and give it a name.
+They allow developers to package presentation and behavior into a single unit and give it a name.
 You can think of them like defining your own custom HTML elements, like a custom `<input>` or `<select>` tag that has its own behavior, values, and events that you can hook into in your templates.
 However, they shouldn't be